 As a result, anyone in possession of any asset and/or records of the closed Rural Bank of Talisay (Cebu), Inc. is advised not to allow or honor any transaction affecting the same without the consent of the Receiver.
 They are also urged to immediately turn over the said assets and/or records to the designated Deputy Receiver.

 Furthermore, all assets of the bank are considered to be in custodia legis (in the custody of the law) in the hands of the Receiver and may not be subject to attachment, garnishment, execution, levy, or any other court processes.

-This brings the number of rural banks shuttered by BSP this year to six, following the closure of Bangko Pangasinan, Rural Bank of San Juan (Southern Leyte) Inc., Binangonan Rural Bank Inc., Rural Bank of San Marcelino Inc., and Rural Bank of San Agustin (Isabela) Inc.
+This action against the Rural Bank of Talisay Inc. marks the seventh rural bank closure by the BSP in the current year.
+Prior to this, the BSP had closed the United Consumers Rural Bank, Bangko Pangasinan – A Rural Bank, Rural Bank of San Juan (Southern Leyte), Binangonan Rural Bank, Rural Bank of San Marcelino, and Rural Bank of San Agustin (Isabela).

 Notably, in the previous year, the BSP had closed nine rural lenders, including the Rural Bank of Galimuyod (Ilocos Sur) Inc., Rural Bank of Polomolok (South Cotabato), Banco Rural De General Tinio (Nueva Ecija), Farmers Savings and Loan Bank (Bulacan), Metro-Cebu Public Savings Bank, Rural Bank of Mahaplag (Leyte), Rural Bank of Salcedo (Ilocos Sur), Rural Bank of San Lorenzo Ruiz (Siniloan), and Rural Bank of San Nicolas (Pangasinan).